 IPCC Public confidence survey 2008

 In order to measure trends in public confidence concerning the complaints system we survey a representative samples of the general population.
 The survey asks about:

-The surveys have found that there is a general high willingness to complain and high levels of awareness of IPCC.
-However, certain key groups have been identified as being less willing to complain, more sceptical of the complaints system or more disinclined to use it.
-This includes those with recent negative contact with the police, ethnic minorities, people from lower socio-economic groups and young people.
+We have now commissioned six public confidence surveys over an 11-year period.
+Each has found that there is a general high willingness to complain and high levels of awareness of the IPCC.
+Certain key groups have, however, been identified as being less willing to complain and as having lower levels of awareness of the IPCC.
+This includes young people and those from minority ethnic groups.

 The study found that perceptions of the police heavily influenced perceptions of the complaints procedure in general, and the likelihood of making a complaint in particular.
 The groups that tended to have more frequent and adversarial contact with the police tended to have the lowest levels of trust, and as such were the least willing to complain about inappropriate behaviour.
 Conversely those that had the least amount of contact had much higher expectations of police behaviour and were therefore more willing to complain about a range of potential misconduct.
 This research has helped the IPCC to shape its communication strategies and identify where efforts should be focused to improve confidence in, and awareness of the complaints system.

 An act of parliament that provides the core framework of police powers to combat crime and provide codes of practice for the exercise of these powers.

 Leads and manages the development of the police service in England, Wales and Northern Ireland.

 The body that represents the interests of all police constables, sergeants, and inspectors.